 What is Acne?

 - Medically acne is a follicular eruption with plugged pores called comedones (“blackheads and whiteheads”), red papules, pustules and nodules, generally found on the face and upper body to include the shoulders, upper back and chest.
-The disease peaks at adolescence but can be seen in Mission Viejo and Orange County children as young as 8 and is not uncommon in adulthood.
+The disease peaks at adolescence but can be seen in Orange County children as young as 8 and is not uncommon in adulthood.

 Acne Management Tips